oykusahin/interview/README.md

 The initial step I take when starting a computer vision assignment is to understand the task by analyzing the dataset and research for the existing work.

 When I analyzed the data.yaml file which came with the datasets itself, I saw that there were only one class and that was 'pallet'.
 The dataset was already seperated to train, test, valid groups.

+YOLOv8 is recommended for computer vision projects due to its high accuracy, with the YOLOv8m model achieving a 50.2% mAP on COCO and outperforming YOLOv5 on the Roboflow 100 dataset.
+Its developer-friendly features, including a user-friendly CLI and a well-structured Python package, contribute to a seamless coding experience, and the growing community around YOLO ensures ample guidance and support from experts in computer vision.

 When I start looking for wooded pallet detection, I found a pre-trained weights for YOLOv8 from Roboflow web-site: https://blog.roboflow.com/logistics-object-detection-model/ .
 When I tested the pre-trained model I saw that it was working fine but still need some fine-tuning.
 Sample results from the pre-trained model: